Virtual Network Overview

 Cloud-Only configurations are very easy to create.
 This is because you don’t need to coordinate your IP address ranges with the ranges on your local network or with the ranges of other VNets.
 You also don’t need to configure a VPN device.
 If you create a VNet and find later that you want to add cross-premises connectivity, it can be somewhat more complicated than to simply add a gateway to your VNet.
 This is because the IP address ranges that you select can’t overlap with the ranges that are on your local on-premises network or with other VNets that you may want to connect to.
 In that case, it may make sense to create a new VNet with the required settings for a cross-premises connection, and then redeploy your cloud services and VMs to the new VNet.

-For Cloud-Only configurations, see Configure a Virtual Network in the Management Portal.
+For Cloud-Only configurations, see Create a Virtual Network.

 Cross-Premises connections offer an enormous amount of flexibility.
 You can create multi-site configurations, VNet to VNet configurations, ExpressRoute connections, and combinations of multiple configuration types.
 If you are extending your on-premises network to the cloud, this is the way to do it.
 Most cross-premises connections involve using a VPN device to create a secure connection to your Azure virtual network.
 Or, if you prefer, you can even create an ExpressRoute direct connection to Azure through your network service provider or exchange provider and bypass the public internet altogether.